limitedmage/StickyTiles/Readme.md

 Created by [Juliana Peña](http://julianapena.com)

-Released under the terms of the [Microsoft Public License](http://www.opensource.org/licenses/MS-PL).
+Released under the terms of the [CC BY-NC-SA license](http://creativecommons.org/licenses/by-nc-sa/3.0/).